Sportswear (fashion): France

 French resort-wear designers, rather than Paris couturiers, were most likely to capture the principle and spirit of sportswear.
 Richard Martin cited the French Riviera-based design label Tiktiner as an example of French sportswear, noting that their focus on separates, knitwear and basic colours created a specific "Tiktiner look".
 Tiktiner, founded in the late 1940s by Dina Tiktiner Viterbo, became extremely popular in the United States as well as in Europe.
 In 1972 a Tiktiner boutique was opened in the London department store Selfridges.
 Viterbo's husband, Henri, was President of the Fédération Française du Vêtement (French Clothing Federation), which meant that he regularly promoted French fashion abroad, while their eldest daughter, Miquette, an international attorney, had married Mort Schrader, the son and heir of the successful American ready-to-wear fashion manufacturer Abe Schrader.
 This meant that Miquette was well-positioned to manage Tiktiner's American interests.

 United Kingdom

+British sporting attire has had a profound and enduring influence on the sportswear fashion genre.
+In the late 19th and early 20th centuries, British upper-class leisure pursuits like cricket, tennis, rowing, and sailing gave rise to distinct styles of clothing that combined practicality with understated elegance.
+Garments like the cricket sweater, tennis blazer and tailored flannel trousers, designed for ease of movement while retaining a formal aesthetic, significantly influenced the American Ivy League fashion scene in the mid-20th century.
+These, and other sporting elements of British country clothing were subsequently absorbed into the American preppy style of dress.

+In the modern era, UK sportswear fashion continues to evolve and remains influential on the global stage.
+Some traditional British brands, like Lyle & Scott, have refocused their appeal towards youth and urban markets and draw heavily from modern sporting pursuits like skateboarding.
+Other, contemporary labels, such as A-COLD-WALL* have also achieved international acclaim for their reimagination of sportswear through the lens of modern streetwear, appealing to a new generation.

 Successful British sportswear designers include Stella McCartney, known for her jumpsuits and easy-to-wear separates.
 McCartney was asked to design the athletic uniforms for the 2012 Summer Olympics, bringing fashionable sportswear design to the world of high-profile activewear.